isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_dev_may.rst

     --
-    -- Then we're going to extract just the project names, cases, and gene symbols, -- using the "GROUP BY" to make sure we only count one mutation per gene per case -- and we'll just take genes that are in the pathway.
+    -- Then we're going to extract just the project names, cases, and gene symbols, -- using the "GROUP BY" to make sure we only count one mutation per gene per case -- and we'll join to the above pathway table.
     --
     firstVars AS (
     SELECT